 There is one great jumpshock where Jackson Robert Scott runs down a hallway into Taylor Schilling’s arms and somewhere in the midst of doing so morphs from a child into a full-grown man.
 In the role of Miles, Jackson Robert Scott gives a wonderfully chill performance – like the scenes where he suddenly digs into knowledge about Peter Mooney’s father and especially where he blackmails Colm Feore’s psychologist.

-The screenplay comes from Jeff Buhler who also wrote the Clive Barker adaptation The Midnight Meat Train (2008), Jacob’s Ladder (2019) and Pet Sematary (2019), as well as created/produced the George R.R.
+The screenplay comes from Jeff Buhler who also wrote the Clive Barker adaptation The Midnight Meat Train (2008), Jacob’s Ladder (2019), Pet Sematary (2019) and The Grudge (2020), as well as created/produced the George R.R.
 Martin adapted tv series Nightflyers (2018).
 Buhler also directed the horror film Insanitarium (2008).